jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 88 Secrecy obligations not to prevent disclosure in arrangements for relief from double taxation and exchange of information
 Notwithstanding any obligation of secrecy imposed by any enactment, the Commissioner may disclose such information as is required to be disclosed under a double tax agreement or tax recovery agreement to a person authorised to receive such information under the law of the territory in relation to which the double tax agreement or tax recovery agreement has been made.

-### 89 Commissioner to inform Minister where funds of gift-exempt body applied for non-charitable purpose, etc
+### 89 Commissioner to notify Minister where funds of gift-exempt body applied for non-charitable purpose, etc
-In any case where the Commissioner has reason to believe that the funds of any gift-exempt body might be or are being applied for a purpose that is not charitable, benevolent, philanthropic, or cultural, the Commissioner shall, notwithstanding section 81, without revealing the identity of the maker of any donation to the gift-exempt body, inform the Minister accordingly.
+In any case where the Commissioner has reason to believe that the funds of any gift-exempt body might be or are being applied for a purpose that is not charitable, benevolent, philanthropic, or cultural, the Commissioner shall, notwithstanding section 81, without revealing the identity of the maker of any donation to the gift-exempt body, notify the Minister accordingly.

 ## Part 4A — Disputes procedures